huynhtrankhanh/CoqCP/docs/DisjointSetUnion.md

 **Rewrite rule 3:** We can't prove uniteLeftCount increases here.
 But we can still resuscitate the argument, as the score strictly increases and we can prove a loose upper bound on the score.
 When we prove the upper bound on the score, we can conclude that the rewrite system terminates.

-So the termination measure we use here is actually a pair `(uniteCount x - uniteLeftCount x, subtreeSum x * subtreeSum x - treeScore x)`.
+So the termination measure we use here is actually the pair `(uniteCount x - uniteLeftCount x, subtreeSum x * subtreeSum x - treeScore x)`.
 We now prove `treeScore x <= subtreeSum x * subtreeSum x`.

 We do induction on the tree.